karlssberg/Motiv/README.md

-# Motive - turn your if-statements into _why_-statements
+# Motiv - turn your if-statements into _why_-statements

 Are you fed up with debugging Boolean expressions and want to quickly find out what went wrong?
 Do you need to tell others what went wrong?
 Does it all look like Spaghetti?

-If so then look no further, because Motive will help make these problems disappear.
+If so then look no further, because Motiv will help make these problems disappear.

 ## Problem Statement